 7. Make a decision

 The worst has happened.
 Your spouse had an emotional affair, and there is nothing you can do to change that.
 However, what you need to do is make a decision.
-If you think your relationship can recover from the damage, consider giving it another chance.
+If you think your relationship can recover from the damage, consider whether the relationship is worth saving and give it another chance.
 It does not have to be the end of your marriage.

-Try and observe the response of your partner.
-If they seem really guilty about it, chances are that they really want to make things right again.
-On the other hand, if your spouse is blaming you for their emotional infidelity and does not feel guilty or think that they did anything wrong, maybe it is time to call it quits.
+Try and observe your partner’s response.
+If your partner is emotionally cheating and seems really guilty about it, chances are that they really want to make things right again.
+On the other hand, if your spouse is blaming you for their emotional infidelity and does not think that they did anything wrong, maybe it is time to call it quits.
 However, take your time to make the decision.
 Do not rush into anything.

 Related Reading: 8 steps to completely forgive someone who cheated on you